hldingzydong/hldingzydong.github.io/_posts/2020-01-12-DatabaseSystem之Stroge.md

 	- Database Page(512B-16KB)
 5. Different DBMSs manage pages in files on disk in different ways:
 	- **Heap File Organization**
 	  A heap file is an unordered collection of pages where tuples that are stored in random order.
 Need meta-data to keep track of what pages exist and which ones have free space.
-Two ways to represent a heap file: Linked List || Page Directory.
+Two ways to represent a heap file:
+	  **Linked List** || **Page Directory**
 	  ![Linked List](/img/LinkedList.jpeg)

 	  ![Page Directory](/img/PageDirectory.jpeg)

 	- Sequential / Sorted File Organization